DLV111/TheAnimalFarmAutomation/README.md

 Any combination is possible, default is all compounds.

 ---
-**_NOTE:_** The action of the each piggybank is read just before each action, so there is no need to restart the program on updating the actions.
+**_NOTE:_** The action of the each piggybank is read just before each action, so there is no need to restart the program on updating the config file.

 ---